grosser/repo_dependency_graph/Readme.md

-Show the dependencies of your repos
+Show the dependency graph of your repos

 Install
 =======